alan-turing-institute/HonestCyberEval/README.md

 # HonestCyberEval

-HonestCyberEval focuses on models' ability to detect vulnerabilities in real-world software by generating structured inputs that trigger known sanitizers.
+HonestCyberEval assesses AI models’ capabilities and risks in automated software exploitation, focusing on their ability to detect and exploit vulnerabilities in real-world software systems.

-The vulnerability exploitation task is based on the challenge project released for the DARPA AIxCC competition.
+It models an end-to-end cyber real task and requires from the model to provide structured inputs so as to trigger known sanitizers (i.e., proof of exploitation).
+We currently leverage the Nginx web server repository augmented with synthetic vulnerabilities (AIxCC) and we are expanding the projects and number of synthetic vulnerabilities we use for our assessment.

 ## Setup